-Every city and the unincorporated communities of western Riverside County is guaranteed to receive its fair share of funds for safety improvements to local streets and roads and pedestrian and bicycle facilities.
-Additionally, major roadways that connect the region will receive funds to implement safety improvements that will reduce accidents, injuries, and fatalities, as well as provide emergency relief to regional corridors with few or no alternative routes.
+Every city and the unincorporated communities of Western Riverside County should receive its fair share of investments for safety improvements to local streets and roads and pedestrian and bicycle facilities.
+Additionally, major roadways that connect the region need safety improvements that will help reduce accidents, injuries, and fatalities, as well as provide emergency relief to regional corridors with few or no alternative routes.